Argetlahm/QA-Portfolio/README.md

 # QA-Portfolio
-Collection of my QA portfolio projects
+Here are some of my QA portfolio projects